exgnosis/RocketBootCamp-Prep/Week 3 - Real World Engineering/1. Debugging/Instructor/Test/DebuggingQuiz.md

 1. **_A bug that disappears when observed_**
 2. A deterministic bug found in every execution of the code
 3. A configuration mismatch
-4. A bug that only appears in integration
+4. A bug that only appears during an integration build
 5. Do not know

 ---